+91-8800481100 neelam@ivfconceptions.com

 IVF Process can be a fantastic option for having a family if you struggle with fertility issues.
 Choosing the right egg donor is an important process; after all, this person will make up half of your child’s genetic code.
 Think carefully about what qualities are important to you, and take the time to choose an egg donor you are happy with.

-The egg donor agencies we work with have consistently provided a huge diverse egg donor profiles of all ethnicity – Caucasian, Asian, Indian, and African American.
+The egg donor agencies we work with have consistently provided a huge diverse egg donor profiles of all ethnicities – Caucasian, Asian, Indian, and African American.
 The pre-IVF tests done are extensive and include genetic testing to rule out any hidden disease.
 On top of that Antral Follicular Scan is given for each donor so that your IVF Clinic can be sure that the egg donor has at least 15 eggs to start with.

 If you’d like to learn more about IVF, Egg Donation, or surrogacy services globally, check out the rest of our website: IVF Conceptions.
 We offer legally secure and affordable surrogacy consulting services for FREE.

-Neelam Chhagani, MA (Counselling Psychology), PGD (Mental Health), and Holistic Infertility and Third-Party Reproduction Consultant.
-Member of European Fertility Society, Best Surrogacy Blogger of 2020, with 200 dedicated blogs and top contributor on Quora for Surrogacy.
-Highly esteemed, authoritative, and trusted professional with a 13-year experience in international surrogacy.
+Highly esteemed, authoritative, and trusted professional with a 14-year of experience in international surrogacy.
 Advocate for Secure, Legal, and Affordable International Surrogacy.
+Neelam Chhagani, MA (Counselling Psychology), Holistic Infertility and Third-Party Reproduction Consultant.
 Learn more: https://www.ivfconceptions.com/neelam-chhagani-surrogacy-consultant/ https://www.linkedin.com/in/neelam-chhagani-92892229/ https://www.quora.com/profile/Neelam-Chhagani

 Leave a Reply